Planning for learning

 Teachers plan learning experiences and instructional strategies that will most effectively allow students to develop the knowledge, understanding and skills identified in stage 1 and to complete the assessment tasks developed in stage 2.
 Planning should document any adjustments made for individual students.

 Note that backwards design is not rigidly linear or step-by-step: teachers will find themselves constantly circling back to aspects of the design that need revision.
-Backward design planning templates are designed only to guide teachers through the three stages and to assist them to clarify their thinking in those stages.
+Backwards design planning templates are designed only to guide teachers through the three stages and to assist them to clarify their thinking in those stages.
 Different schools will use different templates.